Robinyo/serendipity/docs/architecture/how-to/how-to-build-a-restful-api-with-spring-boot/README.md

-<h1 align="center">Spring Data</h1>
+<h1 align="center">How to Build a REST API with Spring Boot</h1>

 ## ❯ Introduction

-Spring Data JPA, part of the larger [Spring Data](https://spring.io/projects/spring-data) family, makes it easy to implement JPA-based repositories.

-## ❯ Application Architecture

-Spring Data JPA helps you create and retrieve objects stored in a database by using [Spring Data REST](https://spring.io/projects/spring-data-rest).

-Spring Data REST takes the features of [Spring HATEOAS](https://spring.io/projects/spring-hateoas) and [Spring Data JPA](https://spring.io/projects/spring-data-jpa) and automatically combines them together.
+This document provides a step-by-step guide to building a RESTful API using Spring Boot.

 ### Spring Initializr

-We'll use [Spring Initializr](https://start.spring.io/) to bootstrap an application.
+We'll use [Spring Initializr](https://start.spring.io/) to create the scaffolding for a new project.

 For example: